 Prepare for an Outage

-Natural events, such as tornadoes, ice storms and floods, may cause extended outages.
+Natural events, such as hurricanes, tornadoes, ice storms and floods, may cause extended outages.
 You can rest assured that Central Electric personnel are working as quickly as possible to restore your electrical service.

 Use the following tips to remain safe before and after the storm: